-There is snow (OK, a little late this year, but it’s there now) and plenty of downhill skiing — more than 4,600 acres to be exact.
+There is snow and plenty of downhill skiing — more than 4,600 acres to be exact.
 There are also miles of cross-country ski and snowshoe trails, fun sledding runs and serene all-weather hikes.
 Accompanying it all, especially on beautifully clear days, are incredible mountain vistas as far as the eye can see.

 That place is Mount Hood.
 Here’s some of the best that Oregon’s tallest peak has to offer in the winter.